yashg160/ReactStock/README.md

 6. :x: /picture/:pictureId: GET - Get a picture by its id

 7. :x: /picture/:pictureId: DELETE - Delete a picture by its id

+To run the app, clone this repo and then in the directory, run `yarn install` and then run `yarn start`